 Students today are no longer just competing for jobs with students from the next town over.
-They’re competing for jobs of the future with students around the world.
-Much of the American labor force is now uncompetitive on the global labor market.
+They’re competing for the jobs of the future with students around the world.
 Top-performing systems are outperforming U.S. districts in student learning and equity and they are yielding these results at a lower cost.
-Our students and our future economy will bear the consequences of failure to rapidly improve student achievement today.
+Our students and our future economy will bear the consequences if we do not rapidly improve student achievement today.

 What is at Stake?

 For many state and local education systems in the United States, nothing short of rethinking their entire education system will produce the required levels of high achievement for all students.
-Over 30 years of research into top-performing countries by the National Center on Education and the Economy (NCEE), NISL’s parent organization, confirm that district leaders are essential drivers of the organizational and operational changes that U.S. schools must pursue.
+For over 30 years, NISL’s parent organization, the not-for-profit National Center on Education and the Economy (NCEE), has worked to identify the highest achieving education jurisdictions in the world and has determined the common elements across countries and continents that make these systems not only produce higher achieving students, but to do so efficiently and equitably.
+It is clear from this research that simply adding programs or implementing accountability measures will not be enough to catch up and surpass the best.
+Districts must redesign their systems so that their students may compete in today’s changing global economy.
+District leaders will be essential drivers of the organizational and operational changes that U.S. school must pursue.

-To face this challenge, NISL has developed a set of district offerings that provide district leadership teams with the knowledge, skills, tools and support necessary to ensure that their leaders understand what makes a successful system, can craft a vision for their district that has their students competing with the world’s best and have the leadership skills to redesign their district to achieve that vision.
+To face this challenge, NISL has developed a set of district supports that provide superintendents and district leadership teams with the knowledge, skills, tools and support necessary to redesign their district.